Icelandair: Development in the early 2000s

-Further route expansion
+Icelandair Info, the inflight magazine of Icelandair, was printed four times a year in Icelandic and English from 2008 until 2020.
+It also contained the product catalogue for the airline's Saga Shop, now a separate magazine.

+Icelandair moved its headquarters to Hafnarfjörður in 2024, to consolidate its offices under one roof.
+Their previous headquarters at Reykjavík Airport were in use for over 50 years, having been built by Loftleiðir.

 After having launched scheduled flights to Washington, D.C., in 2011, Denver was announced as a new U.S. destination for 2012, followed by Anchorage in 2013, bringing the total number of cities served in the country up to eight, along with Boston, Minneapolis, New York City, Orlando and Seattle.
-Also in 2012, Icelandair resumed domestic services, with regular flights linking Akureyri to its Keflavík hub through subsidiary company Air Iceland.
+Also in 2012, Icelandair introduced flights linking Akureyri to its Keflavík hub through subsidiary company Air Iceland.

 From 2009 to 2014, operations doubled.
-New destinations in 2014 were Edmonton and Vancouver in Canada; and Geneva.
 Twice-weekly flights to Vancouver commenced on 13 May 2014 and continued until October of that year.
 Flights to Edmonton started on 4 March 2014, with a year-round service operating five times a week.
 The Geneva service started on 24 May 2014 and continued twice weekly until September.

 On 9 December 2014, Icelandair revealed a northern lights-themed Boeing 757-200 (registration TF-FIU) named Hekla Aurora.
-The aircraft was officially launched in February 2015 as part of the company's #MyStopover campaign.
-The exterior, which was hand-painted by a team of highly skilled airbrush artists from the UK, features artwork depicting an Icelandic winter scene complete with the Aurora Borealis.
-An installation of LED mood lighting in the cabin continues the theme by emulating both the colours and dancing patterns of the aurora.
-As part of Icelandair's transatlantic fleet, the Hekla Aurora began operating to all of Icelandair's destinations at the time, and has a three-day advance schedule available for passengers and observers.
+The exterior features artwork depicting an Icelandic winter scene and LED mood lighting emulating the Aurora Borealis.

 On 5 February 2015, Birmingham became Icelandair's 5th gateway in the UK, and the 39th overall, with flights operating twice weekly, on Thursdays and Mondays.
 On 19 May 2015, Icelandair launched scheduled flights to and from Portland, Oregon in the US: its 14th destination in North America.
 Flights were set to operate twice weekly, on Tuesdays and Thursdays, until 20 October.
 Further expansion of Icelandair's global network was announced on 12 May 2015 with new, year-round services from Chicago O’Hare International Airport.
 Services commenced on 16 March 2016, with flights to Iceland operating four days a week.
-On 17 August 2015 Icelandair announced the augmentation of its global flight network with a new service between Keflavik and Aberdeen, the company's second Scottish destination.
+On 17 August 2015, Icelandair announced the augmentation of its global flight network with a new service between Keflavik and Aberdeen, the company's second Scottish destination.
 The new service, operated by Air Iceland Connect (a subsidiary of Icelandair Group), commenced in March of the following year, with flights scheduled four times per week.